ihor-delta/delta/README.md

 ### II.
 Distribute principles of these Freedoms
 ### III.
 Children and Education
 - without propagation of national interests and interests of country if those are not in compliance with the principles of these Freedoms
+- education for adults of age and situation based subjects
 ### IV.
 Knowledge of these Freedoms

 ## Priorities in duty to follow these Freedoms depends on the context of the situation